franklia/till-payments-dev-test-ui/README.md

 Launch app:

-- Run npm start to start your local server, view the app on http://localhost:3000
+- Run `yarn start` to start your local server, view the app on http://localhost:3000

 ## Set up API: